DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/valueAxis/categories.md

 ##### shortDescription
 Specifies the order of categories on an axis of the *"discrete"* [type](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/valueAxis/type.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/#type').

 ---

 Values of the `string` type on discrete axes keep the order of objects in the data source.
-Assign an array of properly sorted values to the **categories** option to sort the values as you need, for example, alphabetically:
+Values of the `number` and `date` types are sorted in ascending order regardless of the order they have in the data source.
+Specify the **categories** array to set the required order of values.
+In the following example, the values are sorted alphabetically:

 ---
 ##### jQuery